Interferometers

 Photo: Interferometry in action: These 3D topographical maps of Long Valley, California were made from the Space Shuttle using a technique called radar interferometry, in which beams of microwaves are reflected off Earth's contours and then recombined.
 Photo courtesy of NASA Jet Propulsion Laboratory (NASA-JPL).

-of visible light is in the hundreds of nanometers, interferometers can theoretically measure lengths a couple of hundred times smaller than a human hair!
-In practice, everyday laboratory constraints sometimes make that kind of accuracy hard to achieve.
-Albert Michelson, for example, found his ether-detecting apparatus was
+of visible light is in the hundreds of nanometers, interferometers can theoretically measure lengths a couple of hundred times smaller than a human hair.
+In practice, everyday laboratory constraints sometimes make that kind of precision hard to achieve.
+Albert Michelson, for example, found his ether-detecting apparatus was affected by traffic movements about a third of a kilometer away!

 Astronomers also use interferometers to combine signals from telescopes so they